bristolsacredharp/bristolsacredharp.github.io/gwehelog.markdown

 **PLEASE NOTE**: Due to limitations associated with the venue, will will NOT be hosting dinner on the grounds for this year's singing.
 Please bring a packed lunch with you for each day you wish to attend.

+**PLEASE NOTE**: There is no longer provision for car parking in a nearby field: please park on the road down the hill from the chapel, being mindful that large farm vehicles will need to pass.

 ## Covid-19 health and safety requirements

 - Take a lateral flow test before singing on the day of the event, and bring a picture of your negative test.